rajathjn/shorts_maker/README.md

 ## TODO
 - [ ] Dockerize the project, To avoid the complex set up process.
+- [ ] Explain working and usage in blog.
 - [x] Add an example video to the README.

 ## Development